tamaragevorgyan/gettyimages-api/code-samples/cURL.md

 #cURL
 ---

 ### Authentication

-    client_id = Mashery API Key
-    client_secret = Mashery API Secret

-    curl -d 'grant_type=client_credentials&client_id={apikey}&client_secret={apisecret}' https://connect.gettyimages.com/oauth2/token

-#### Operation Header Definitions
-Api-Key header is needed to go through Mashery and will allow you to do read only type operations.
-The following header is required for all operations:
+An Api-Key header is needed authenticate to the API and will allow you access to read only operations.
+The curl option for setting the Api-Key header is:

     -H "Api-Key:{Your API Key}"

+### Authorization

-Authorization header is required to perform download operations, as well as getting certain user specific fields in searches.
-The input after **Bearer** is the token received from the oauth2/token call.
+An Authorization header is required to perform download operations.
+The format of the header is the word **Bearer** followed by the token received from a call to oauth2/token as follows:

+	curl -d 'grant_type=client_credentials&client_id={ApiKey}&client_secret={ApiSecret}' https://connect.gettyimages.com/oauth2/token

+The curl option for setting the Authorization header is:

 	-H "Authorization: Bearer {Your Token}"

 ### Search
 ##### Images
     curl {headers} https://connect.gettyimages.com/v3/search/images?phrase=kitties